DT3264/balloon-tracker/Readme.md

 Although if the page is reloaded, you'll have to check again the teams that you want to track
 ![alt text](img/screenshot.png)

-# Extra note
-The original code for the index.html is located in client/main.jsx which is included in case you want to play around with the client more easily than directly manipulating the html.